Let’s get serious about school safety

 - States need to reevaluate whether their current strategies are adequately serving the needs of the mentally ill.

-- The federal government has a weak track record on mental health programs, imposing restrictions that hold states back from providing solutions.
+- The federal government has a weak track record on mental health programs.
 States should be primarily responsible for determining mental health services.

 - Both federal and state governments need to ensure their laws concerning information sharing give those responsible for protecting schoolchildren the information they need to respond to serious risks of violence.